tmpethick/pethick-site-hakyll/about.md

 title: About
 ---

-My name is Thomas Pethick.
-I am currently studying computer science at the Technical University of Denmark.
+I am currently doing a PhD at EPFL in the [LIONS lab][lions] with Prof. Volkan Cehver.
-This site exists so that I can write about interesting topics I stumble upon in my studies.

 I have written on a variety of areas outside of this blog:

+- My Master thesis on [Scalable Gaussian Processes for Economic Models][master].
 - Bayesian Optimization using an [Ensembled Deep Network for Global Optimization][ensembled-dngo] which explores the behavior of an ensembled variant of the architecture proposed by [(Snoek et al 2015)][snoek2015] on various Bayesian Optimization benchmark problems.
 - Environmental sound classification using [convolutional autoencoders][CAE] with an custom built unpooling layer in keras.
 - [Bachelor][mcmc] on markov chain monte carlo and probabilistic programming.